-Strange things happen when you’re caregiver to 500 birds.
+Strange things happen when you’re a caregiver to 500 birds.

 You end up learning a lot and you become interesting to other people and organizations like universities.
 Josee, in conjunction with a local university, decided to test how much UVA/UVB lighting it takes to synthesize vitamin D3 in birds.

 Using things like science (which I never argue with) to track precise amounts of UVA and UVB light and then drawing blood on a regular basis from birds who were exposed to these precise amounts of light.

 The blood was sent to the University who has machines that only universities have that can detect not just vitamin D but vitamin D3 (25-dihydroxycholecalciferol) which is what everybody is seeking.